 Director for Growing Businesses and representing SMEs

-Saqib truly believes in promoting SME interests in the strategic development of the region and as such he has liaised with top stakeholders across the region and at a national level with a view to greater support.
+Saqib truly believes in promoting SME interests in the strategic development of the region and as such he has liaised with top stakeholders across the region and at a national level with a view to greater support in this regard.

 Saqib qualified at a Big 4 firm, within their financial services audit practice, with his clients including top tier retail as well as private banks.
 Saqib believes very strongly in the responsibility to contribute to the development of the community.
-As such he is currently the youngest President of the Institute of Asian Businesses, in its 28 year history and is currently serving his second year.
-As President of the IAB, he is working to promote Birmingham as a national and international leader in trade and business, liaising with key stakeholders around the city.
+As such he has served as the youngest President of the Asian Business Chamber of Commerce and is currently the youngest honorary chair (formerly the youngest ever and longest-serving President), in its 30 year history.
+He is currently the youngest ever President of the Greater Birmingham Chamber of Commerce and he is working to promote West Midlands as a national and international leader in trade and business, liaising with key stakeholders around the region.
 In addition to this, he is working to support woman entrepreneurs and SME growth in order to encourage the wealth creators of tomorrow.

 He is also on the board of the Westside Business Improvement District which focuses of running and managing the Westside part of Central Birmingham.
 Saqib has formerly served as a trustee of The Lord Mayor’s Charity in Birmingham.
 Saqib was formerly on the board of the historic and famous Lunar Society, which is a pre-eminent forum to debate and an informal medium for policy debate and development for the improvement of the society.
 He is currently trustee of Millennium Point Trust and a board member of the West Midlands Reserve Forces and Cadets Association.